-Functional Allocation of Expenses: The costs of supporting the various programs and other activities have been summarized on a functional basis in the statements of activities.
-The statements of functional expenses present the natural classification detail of expenses by function.
+Functional Allocation of Expenses: The statements of functional expenses present the natural classification detail of expenses by function.
 Grants and grant related activities, net are allocated solely to program services.
-Operating expenses, other than compensation and benefits, are allocated to the program services, management and general categories benefited based on square footage.
-Compensation and benefits are allocated based on estimates of time and effort.
-There were no fund raising costs during the years ended December 31, 2022 and 2021.
+Operating expenses, other than compensation and benefits, are allocated to program services, management and general categories distributed based on the composite average of all employees' time and labor allocations.
+Compensation and benefits are individually allocated based on employee estimates of time and effort.
+There were no fundraising costs during the years ended December 31, 2023 and 2022.